openbmc/docs/anti-patterns.md

 ### Background
 (1 paragraph) Describe why the anti-pattern exists.
-If you don't know, try running git blame and look at who wrote the code originally, and ask them on the mailing list or in IRC what their original intent was, so it can be documented here (and you may possibly discover it isn't as much of an anti-pattern as you thought).
+If you don't know, try running git blame and look at who wrote the code originally, and ask them on the mailing list or in Discord what their original intent was, so it can be documented here (and you may possibly discover it isn't as much of an anti-pattern as you thought).
 If you are unable to determine why the anti-pattern exists, put:
 "Unknown" here.